GongXinyuu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Xinyu Gong (新宇 龔) is a Ph.D. student at the Department of Electrical and Computer Engineering, University of Texas at Austin, advised by Prof. [Atlas Wang](https://www.atlaswang.com).
 Before that, he obtained his Bachelor degree in Computer Science from the University of Electronic Science and Technology of China.
-He has also internet at Facebook AI, Horizon Robotics and Tencent AI Lab.
+He has also interned at Facebook AI, Horizon Robotics and Tencent AI Lab.
 His research interests are broadly in computer vision and machine learning, with a recent focus on neural architecture search.